RMC is seeking to appoint experienced people to join our Board of Trustees.

 - To provide professional and effective OISC regulated casework as well as advice, guidance and support to a broad range of RMC’s service users.

 - To assist/support the team and the management to meet the needs of the beneficiaries and achieve targets.

-- To support and mentor designated volunteers.
+- To support and supervise colleagues on a lower level of OISC regulation and designated volunteers.